seps-cyber/Data-Analyst-sepali/README.md

 4. Read the documentation for detailed insights into the project methodology.

 ## Contact
-For questions or feedback, feel free to contact me via [your email] or through GitHub Issues.
+For questions or feedback, feel free to contact me via Sepali.weeraseka5783@myucw.ca or through GitHub Issues.